selsamman/proxily-react-todo/README.md

 ### Controller Pattern

 This demo uses a controller pattern.
 The controllers perform three functions in this pattern:
-* They act as a view model in presenting the persistent state in the way the component needs to consume it
+* They act as a view model in presenting the persistent state in the way the component needs to consume it.
 * They handle the logic for user events that the component captures
-* They may have state which is germaine to the user interactions such as maintaining the currently selected toDo list.
+* They may have state of their own which is germaine to the user interactions such as maintaining the currently selected toDo list.
 This allows the components themselves to act purely as a view and as such are very easy to test.
 The controllers may be consumed by multiple components.
 This allows non-persistent state to be shared between components in a way that useState cannot accommodate.

 Given their role in presenting state to view components, we will pass the persistent state to our components by way of the controllers which we create in ***App.tsx***